-The Additional Tier 1 Notes are a novel form of security and may not be a suitable investment for all investors
+The Additional Tier 1 Notes may not be a suitable investment for all investors

-The Additional Tier 1 Notes are a novel form of security.
-As a result, an investment in a Series of Additional Tier 1 Notes will involve certain increased risks.
+The Additional Tier 1 Notes may not be a suitable investment for all investors.
+An investment in a Series of Additional Tier 1 Notes will involve certain increased risks.
 Each potential investor in a Series of Additional Tier 1 Notes must determine the suitability of such investment in light of its own circumstances.
 In particular, in respect of each Series of Additional Tier 1 Notes, each potential investor should:

-have sufficient knowledge and experience to make a meaningful evaluation of the Additional Tier 1 Notes, the merits and risks of investing in the Additional Tier 1 Notes and the information contained in the Programme Memorandum (as read together with the Disclosure Schedules);
+• have sufficient knowledge and experience to make a meaningful evaluation of the Additional Tier 1 Notes, the merits and risks of investing in the Additional Tier 1 Notes and the information contained in the Programme Memorandum (as read together with the Disclosure Schedules);